dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/job-analysis.md

 Explanation: A Detailed Activity List, an output of Job Analysis, is crucial for Performance Appraisal as it provides a comprehensive list of tasks, duties, and responsibilities, which can be used to measure an employee's performance effectively.

 Question: How does Job Analysis aid in the context of Transition Planning for new technological implementations in a project?
-A: By identifying cost-effective technology solutions
+A: By identifying cost-effective technology solutions for the project implementation
-B: By outlining the marketing strategies for new technologies
+B: By outlining the marketing strategies for new technologies and products
 C: By providing details for hiring and training staff in new or modified roles
-D: By determining the environmental impact of new technologies
+D: By determining the environmental impact of new technologies and products
 Answer: C
 Explanation: In Transition Planning, especially for projects involving new technologies, Job Analysis aids by providing detailed information required to hire, train, and integrate staff into new or modified roles that support the future state.